mattobrien415/blog/content/deep learning/boxing_003.md

 #### Strategy 1

-To be implemented, the first strategy required a data acquisition step first.
-Historic sportsbook odds needed to be collected.
-This is for the purpose of compairing the probability of a win assigned by the model with the probability of a win assigned by a sportsbook.
+To be implemented, the first strategy required some more data acquisition.
+Historic sportsbook odds would need to be collected before we could compare probabilities.

 In boxing, the bookmaker's odds come structured into a form which is referred to as the [moneyline](https://en.wikipedia.org/wiki/Odds#Moneyline_odds).
 The moneyline is a little confusing at first.
 Generally, one fighter who considered favored to win is assigned a negative number.
 The other fighter is considered the underdog, and is assigned a positive number.